Boy Logro: Early and personal life

 Logro was born into a fishing family in Davao City in the Philippines; he is the second son in a brood of eight.

 Logro first worked in Cagayan de Oro for 2 years, before becoming a member of the service crew of several Jollibee restaurants in Manila.
 He later became a sous chef at Qaboos bin Said al Said's Al Alam Palace which took him to international trips, in turn exposing Logro to international cuisines.
 He was also able to complete culinary training in Italy, Switzerland, Spain and the United Kingdom.

 Logro became an executive chef at the Manila Diamond Hotel.
 His Favorite lines in cooking are Ping, ping, ping! and Yum, yum, yum!.

 Career

 Logro was first known as being a presenter of the daytime cooking show Chef Boy Logro: Kusina Master.
 Logro owns the Chef Logro's Institute of Culinary and Kitchen Services.

 In 2013, Logro appeared in the film The Fighting Chefs, marking his first action film role.

-Logro also hosts another cooking show Idol sa Kusina which airs on Channel 27, GMA News TV.
+Logro also hosted another cooking show Idol sa Kusina which airs on Channel 27, GMA News TV (now GTV).

+In 2021, Logro ran for House representative under the party-list system for Aangat Kusinerong Pinoy party-list.
+The party-list lost.